ALL

 What does alcohol do to my body?

-Alcohol is a drug that enters your bloodstream through your stomach and intestine.
-Once in the bloodstream, it is carried to other parts of your body quite quickly.
-It reaches the brain almost immediately.
+Alcohol is a drug you drink.
+It enters your bloodstream through your stomach and intestine.
+Once in your bloodstream, it is carried to other parts of your body quite quickly.
+Alcohol reaches the brain almost immediately.

-Alcohol can also increase your risk for many serious health problems, like heart disease, stroke, and several types of cancers including cancers of the mouth and throat, breast, colon, and liver.
+Alcohol can also put you at higher risk for many serious health problems, like heart disease, stroke, and cancers including cancers of the mouth and throat, breast, colon, and liver.

-Alcohol stays in the body until it is broken down by your liver.
-It eventually leaves the body through breath, sweat, and urine.
+Alcohol stays in your body until it is broken down by your liver.
+It eventually leaves your body through breath, sweat, and urine.

 What does alcohol do to my mood?